Safe Prescribing Reduces Risk and Can Improve Outcomes.

 Patients with pain should receive treatment that provides the greatest benefit.
 Opioids are not the first-line choice of therapy for chronic pain outside of active cancer treatment, palliative care, and end-of-life care.
 Evidence suggests that non-opioid treatments, including non-opioid medications and nonpharmacological therapies, can provide relief to those suffering from chronic pain, and are safer.
 Effective approaches to chronic pain include non-opioid medications and nonpharmacological treatments.

-Naloxone can prevent an opioid overdose death by blocking receptor sites and reversing the toxic effects of the overdose.
-Prescribers should consider incorporating strategies to mitigate risk for overdose, including offering naloxone to all patients who are prescribed opioids.
+Narcan can prevent an opioid overdose death by blocking receptor sites and reversing the toxic effects of the overdose.
+Prescribers should consider incorporating strategies to mitigate risk for overdose, including offering narcan to all patients who are prescribed opioids.
 Use the concept of “risky medicines,” instead of “risky patients,” to frame your discussions and engage in proactive dialogue to minimize poisoning, over-sedation, and overdose risk with patients who need opioid medications to improve function.
-Discussing an emergency overdose/poisoning/over-sedation plan and possibly prescribing naloxone is an essential component of that dialogue.
+Discussing an emergency overdose/poisoning/over-sedation plan and possibly prescribing narcan is an essential component of that dialogue.

 - Is a highly specific, high-affinity opioid antagonist used to reverse the effects of opioids.